beedsneeds/lean-infer/README.md

 ## Design and Challenges

+### Preface: Why a Saturated, Offline Batch

+Every optimization here targets throughput, because a permanently full queue is the only regime where throughput measures the engine itself.
+Below saturation it measures the arrival rate I picked, not anything the engine is doing.

+Two knobs: _mean inter-arrival rate_ and _burst arrival concentration_, can help test latency under realistic workloads, but a steady-state maximum throughput is something I should nail first.

 ### 10x Faster Decode

 Once I built observability and continuous batching, I saw both decode and prefill were much worse than the roofline numbers.
 Since decode was ~97% of wall-clock time and 8× off its bandwidth floor (~20 ms), I prioritized that.